H.R. 6996: Full AI Stack Export Promotion Act

 5

-Section 8 creates an AI Full Stack Confidence Initiative led by the Secretary of Commerce, coordinating with State, Defense, Energy, and the public, including the Section 4 industry consortia.
-Not later than 180 days after enactment, the government must develop generally applicable practices, product offerings, or standards to demonstrate privacy, confidentiality, security, and effectiveness of the U.S. full AI stack to major national purchasers.
+Section 8 creates an AI Full Stack Confidence Initiative, led by Commerce with State, Defense, Energy, and industry.
+Within 180 days, the government would develop practices, products, or standards meant to show major buyers the U.S. AI stack is private, secure, and reliable.

 6